top of page

 Trainer

-Janet Nash has been involved in dog training since beginning training classes after welcoming her first dog into her life in 1980.
+Janet has been involved in dog training since she began training classes with her first dog, a Bernese, in 1980.
 She has been training and teaching with TCDTC since 2013.
-She is a retired educator, school administrator and currently is a school board trustee for Saginaw Public Schools in her life apart from TCDTC.
+She is a retired educator, school administrator and currently serves as school board Vice President for the Saginaw Public School District in her life apart from TCDTC.

 Janet teaches our TCDTC Puppy Class, helping owners to connect with their dogs and prepare their puppies for a world of humans and other animals as yet unfamiliar to them.
 Janet consistently receives excellent ratings from her puppy students.